samcofer/sol-eng-docker/README.md

 - Moved to baseimage, a lightweight Ubuntu image
   * Has a different init system (at `/etc/runit`)... still need to configure this better
-  * Still had the permission issue... which I learned can be fixed by creating the directory `/etc/krb5.conf.d`
+  * Still had the permission issue... which I learned can be fixed by creating the directory `/etc/krb5.conf.d` (thanks for the unhelpful error message, Kerberos)
   * Lots of permissions issues still to work through before things will be functional!
   * The UID issue was resolved by using file-based credential store (removing the KEYRING credential store)